khanhartisan/laravel-backbone/readme.md

 You can modify the query used to fetch the resources by overriding the `indexQueryScopes` method in the controller using the Laravel query Scope classes.

+The most common use case is to filter the resources based on the query parameters.
+For example, you can filter the posts by status.

 First, let's create a new query scope class using the `php artisan make:scope` command.

 ```bash